Introduction – GDPR

 - PIA – Establish & conduct Privacy Impact Assessment (PIA)

 Complying with GDPR requirements can take long time and efforts.
-Orcanos will implement the following controls, to allow better protection of user data:
+Orcanos implements controls to allow better protection of user data:

 - Encrypt, or delete user data